pagkly/Zed/Investopedia3/When Do You Need a Trust Deed.md

 -   Property insurance and structure maintenance
 -   Structure occupancy—stipulating the borrower must take up residency within 60 days

 The form also includes nonuniform covenants, which specify default or breach of any of the agreement terms.
-And it specifies that the loan the document deals with is not a [home equity loan](https://www.investopedia.com/terms/h/homeequityloan.asp)—that is, something the borrower will receive cash from—but one for purchasing the property.
+And it specifies that the loan the document deals with is not a [[home equity loan]](https://www.investopedia.com/terms/h/homeequityloan.asp)—that is, something the borrower will receive cash from—but one for purchasing the property.

-The deed of trust ends with a space for the borrower's signature, which must be done in the presence of a [notary](https://www.investopedia.com/terms/n/notary.asp) and two witnesses, who also sign.
+The deed of trust ends with a space for the borrower's signature, which must be done in the presence of a [[notary]](https://www.investopedia.com/terms/n/notary.asp) and two witnesses, who also sign.